PunksB1602/Penovate/README.md

-# Penovate: Real-Time Handwriting Recognition with a Sensor-Equipped Pen
+# Penovate: Handwriting Recognition (Single Character Focus) with a Sensor-Equipped Pen

-Penovate is an open-source hardware–software system for capturing handwriting on ordinary paper using a custom sensor-equipped pen and converting it into digital text using a deep learning model (CNN–BiLSTM).
-The project covers the full stack: embedded hardware, firmware, data processing, and neural network recognition.
+Penovate is a hardware–software system for recognizing handwritten characters (a–z) written on ordinary paper, using a custom sensor-equipped pen and a deep learning model.
+The system is primarily designed and optimized for isolated single-character recognition, but may also work for continuous word or sequence input (with reduced accuracy, as this is not the main use case).

 **Key Features:**
 - Low-cost, portable pen device with IMU and FSR sensors
 - Real-time data acquisition and Bluetooth transmission
 - Signal processing and segmentation pipeline
-- Deep learning model for character recognition (a–z)
+- Deep learning models for single-character recognition (CNN-BiLSTM, with/without BatchNorm)
+- May work for continuous words, but not optimized for that use case
 - Reproducible experiments and results

+**Model Names:**
+- `CNN_BiLSTM`: Main model for single-character recognition, combining convolutional and bidirectional LSTM layers
+- Experiments include versions with and without Batch Normalization for comparison

-This README provides a comprehensive overview, including hardware details, data pipeline, model architecture, training setup, results, and usage instructions.
+This README provides a detailed overview of the hardware, firmware, data pipeline, model architecture, training setup, results, and usage instructions for single-character recognition.

 ---